Call us: 601.957.3101

 What is a Child Custody Agreement?

-In the majority of divorces with minor children, the parents are able to agree to the custody arrangement without going to court.
-This usually happens through informal and formal negotiations between the parents and their lawyers.
-Mediation can also be helpful in resolving disagreements over child custody and parenting after the divorce is final.
+In most divorces with minor children, the parents can agree to the custody arrangement without going to court.
+This usually happens through negotiations between the parents and their lawyers.
+Mediation can also help resolve disagreements over child custody and parenting after the divorce is final.

-The Child Custody Agreement is a written customized agreement between the parents that becomes an enforceable part of the judgment for divorce.
+The Child Custody Agreement is a written customized agreement between the parents that becomes an enforceable part of the divorce judgment.
 The terms of these agreements can vary greatly depending on the particulars of each situation.
-Typically they will address: (1) where the children will live; (2) visitation schedules; and (3) specific financial support.
+Typically, they will address (1) where the children will live, (2) visitation schedules, and (3) specific financial support.

-If the parents are unable to agree, then the court will make a ruling on child custody issues after hearing the evidence and testimony presented by both sides.
+If the parents cannot agree, the court will rule on child custody issues after hearing the evidence and testimony presented by both sides.

 What is the difference between physical and legal custody?

-Custody of a child consists of (1) physical and (2) legal custody.
-Physical custody refers to the parent that the child will actually live with.
-Legal custody refers to the parent who has ultimate decision authority when it comes to the child’s welfare.
+Child custody consists of (1) physical and (2) legal custody.
+Physical custody refers to the parent that the child will live with.
+Legal custody refers to the parent with ultimate decision authority regarding the child’s welfare.

 What presumptions exist?

 Joint Custody is presumed to be in the best interest of the child.
-Joint Custody is normally awarded when requested by both parents.
-However, many judges will not award joint custody if either parent claims that co-parenting is not possible.
+Joint Custody is usually awarded when requested by both parents.
+However, many judges will not award joint custody if either parent claims co-parenting is impossible.

 Parental equality is also presumed.
-At the start of any custody proceeding the mother and father are both entitled to custody of their children.
+At the start of any custody proceeding, the mother and father are entitled to custody of their children.
 The natural parent is also favored as a custodian of their child.
-Custody may only be awarded to a third person if the parent is found to be unfit and/or has abandoned the child.
+Custody may only be awarded to a third person if the parent is found to be unfit or has abandoned the child.
 There is a presumption that custody should not be granted to a parent with a history of family violence.

 How are child custody disputes resolved?

-The judge is charged with making a determination as to what is in the child’s best interest.
-Each case is decided on its own facts with the judge having significant discretion in making a final decision.
+The judge determines what is in the child’s best interest.
+Each case is decided on its facts, with the judge having significant discretion in making a final decision.

-2. Which parent had continuing care of the child prior to separation;
+2. Which parent had continuing care of the child before separation;

 3. Which parent has the best parenting skills;